trteodor/Unit_Tests_EmbCode_example/README.md

 I got acquainted with the syntax of makefiles and thanks to that **_I created my own build system_** for Unit Tests with Unity
 * In my opinion, the created building system is very easy and convenient

 Why I decide create my own build system?
-I was able to use Ceedlink..
+When I was able to use Ceedlink..
-* But I also wanted to get to know the makefile syntax and Ceedlink is not very intuitive for me
+* I  wanted to get to know the makefile syntax and Ceedlink is not very intuitive for me(Or I just got to know him too little).

 ## Created build system which using non recursive makefile is fully independent
 * Evry one tested file may be compilated totally independent! :)